-Figure 52: Example of NTP Configuration
+Figure 48: Example of NTP Configuration

-4.16.5 PAM
+4.14.5 PAM

 A pluggable authentication module (PAM) is a mechanism to integrate multiple low-level authentication schemes into a high-level application programming interface (API).
 The configuration made on this configuration page will affect all the router's authentication mechanisms.
-The modes available for PAM authentication are listed in the table below.
+As the first option, choose the PAM Mode.
+The modes available and their description are listed in Table 47.

-Item Description PAM Mode local user database - Authenticate against the local user database only.
-RADIUS with fallback - Authenticate against the RADIUS server and then against the local database in case the RA- DIUS server is not accessible.
+Item Description PAM Mode local user database - Authenticate against the local user database only, see Chapter 6.1.
+RADIUS with fallback - Authenticate against the RADIUS server first and then against the local database in case the RADIUS server is not accessible.
 RADIUS only - Authenticate only against the RADIUS server.
 Note that you will not be able to authenticate to the router in case the RADIUS server is not accessible!
-TACACS+ with fallback - Authenticate against the TACACS+ server and then against the local database in case the TACACS+ server is not accessible.
+TACACS+ with fallback - Authenticate against the TACACS+ server is not accessible.
 TACACS+ only - Authenticate only against the TACACS+ server.
-Note that you will not be able to authenticate to the router in case the TACACS+ server is not accessible! reaction in each the internet and internet according to
+Note that you will not be able to authenticate to the router in case the TACACS+ server is not accessible!

-Table 50: Available Modes of PAM
+Table 47: Available Modes of PAM